Sage/carbon/docs/basic-example.md

 // ./src/actions/contact/index.js

 import Dispatcher from 'dispatcher';
+import ContactConstants from 'constants/contact';

 var ContactActions = {
   contactValueUpdated: (ev, props) => {
-    // this should dispatch a completely unique actionType, as well as any data
+    // this should dispatch the constant we defined, as well as any data the store
-    // the store should be aware of from the event that occurred (eg the input's value) Dispatcher.dispatch({
+    // should be aware of from the event that occurred (eg the input's value) Dispatcher.dispatch({
-      actionType: 'contactValueUpdated',
+      actionType: ContactConstants.CONTACT_VALUE_UPDATED,
       value: ev.target.value,
       name: props.name
     });